aarnt/octopi/README.md

 ![Main window](https://raw.githubusercontent.com/aarnt/octopi/master/octopi-mainwindow.png)

-The project site is hosted at https://octopiproject.wordpress.com
+The project site is hosted on https://octopiproject.wordpress.com

 Currently, 8 Linux distros are compatible with it